jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 ```

-If you wish to run a C++ program simply save it with the extension ".cpp", you then
+Save your C++ programs with the extension ".cpp", you then
 can compile and run it with g++.
 Compiling a C++ program with g++ is nearly the same
-as compiling a C program with gcc.
+as compiling a C program with GCC.

 ex: